wuzhengy/TAU/Core Design Principles.md

 The current app will only support:
 1. Text: some mark-down language
 2. Image: compress to 20k webP format which is designed for phone screen size.
+3. On-Chain web site: index note transaction with markdown language to form a linkable site.